Visit one of our DFW locations

 Some outpatient surgery centers and hospitals require you to report to their facility a week or so before your scheduled surgery for an appointment.
 This is referred to as a pre-admission appointment.
 They may have you sign a consent form for the surgery or do additional lab work.

 You will be required to stop taking all blood-thinning medications (anticoagulants) 7 days before surgery.
 Blood-thinning medications include all non-steroidal anti-inflammatories (NSAIDs) such as aspirin, ibuprofen, Motrin, Alleve, naproxen, Naprosyn, meloxicam, and many cardiac medications including but not limited to warfarin, coumadin, Lovenox, enoxaparin, Aggrenox, and others.
 Ask your primary care physician or cardiologist which of your medications thins the blood.
 Many herbal and natural medications also thin blood, so you should stop taking these 7 days before surgery as well.
-If you take any of these medications within 7 days before your surgery, you must tell Dr. Valente.
+If you take any of these medications within 7 days before your surgery, you must tell your surgeon, Dr. Valente or Dr. Indresano.
 Your surgery will likely be rescheduled for your safety.
-You can restart all of these medications 7 days after surgery unless discussed with Dr. Valente and your other physicians directly.
+You can restart all of these medications 7 days after surgery unless discussed with your surgeon and your other physicians directly.

 Your anesthesiologist may also call you the night before your surgery to discuss any questions and concerns you may have.
 You usually will be asked to report to your hospital or outpatient center for a pre-admission appointment.
 Your pre-admission appointment may involve lab tests and other tests, and an interview with a nurse and member of the staff before your surgery.

 On the day of your surgery, the admitting office staff will check you in and give you an ID bracelet.
 After admission, you will be taken to a surgery preparation area.
 When you arrive in the surgery preparation room, a nurse will take your temperature, blood pressure, and ask about your medical history.